Frozen Lobster Tails

 Lobster will thaw faster if placed in a plastic bag and immersed in water while in the refrigerator.

 If you a really in a rush to thaw the frozen lobster tails, you can use a microwave with a defrost setting to thaw the tails.
-Just be careful so that you don't start cooking the Lobster tails this way.
+Just be careful so that you do not start cooking the Lobster tails this way.

 After thawing, the lobster tails can be boiled, steamed, baked, broiled, or grilled.
-It's up to you.
+It is up to you.

 How To Prepare Lobster Tails for Cooking: